napoleonfreitaspaajanen/MyRepo/ProgrammingLanguageGuides/AtomAcademicWriting.md

 - First
 - Second

+To indent the lists, use a tab:

+- First
+  - Second

 ### Small but useful
 To do a single linebreak, use two spaces and enter.
 To change paragraph, use two enters.
 A single enter doesn't do anything.